professoroakz/Youbify/readme.md

-# SongifYou
+# Youbify
 Tired of not finding your favorite songs on Spotify?
-Use SongifYou instead by finding the songs on YouTube!
+Use Youbify instead by finding the songs on YouTube!